 Very few people come all the way to Tulum, Mexico, and don’t go visit Chichen Itza.
 And you really should make time for it!
 The most famous archaeological site in Mexico, Chichen Itza is a city that was built by the ancient Mayans.

-Not only is these Mayan ruins are a UNESCO World Heritage Site, but they was also named as one of the New Seven Wonders of the World.
+Not only are these Mayan ruins a UNESCO World Heritage Site, but they were also named one of the New Seven Wonders of the World.
 This archeological site is located near Valladolid, a picturesque colonial town.
 Are these enough reasons for you to go?

 If you’re going on your own, I recommend heading there early and enjoying the place with fewer crowds.
 You’ll also avoid the intense heat of midday this way.